 The full rules and guidance can be found here.

-These requirements are set by the Financial Conduct Authority.
+These requirements are set out in the Financial Services and Markets Act 2000 (FSMA)

 What concerns are we seeing?